manili/VSDBabySoC/README.md

   ![selected_dac](images/selected_dac.png)

   4. Now press `X` to extract whatever inside the `10bitdac_cap_layout_design` box.
-We can zoom-in by pressing `Z` key on the keyboard or by typing `findbox zoom` in the console of `Magic`.
+We can zoom-in by pressing `Z` key on the keyboard or by typing `findbox zoom` in the `tkcon` console of the `Magic` app.
 Also we can zoom-out by pressing `SHIFT + Z` keys on our keyboard.
 Here is the result:

   ![inside_dac](images/inside_dac.png)

-  5. By typing the following commands in the console of `Magic`, we are going to create a new cell named `avsddac` from whatever inside the white box and load it as a new layout:
+  5. By typing the following commands in the `tkcon`, we are going to create a new cell named `avsddac` from whatever inside the white box and load it as a new layout:

   ```
   %flatten -dobox avsddac
   %load avsddac
   ```

   6. Select the whole layout by hovering mouse in free gray area and pressing `S` on the keyboard.
-Then centralize the selected layout by pressing `V`.
+Then switch to `Full View` mode by pressing `V`.
 Result should be like this:

   ![centralized_avsddac](images/centralized_avsddac.png)

-  7. Now all labels of the design should be removed by typing the following instruction in the `Magic` console (**NOTE** that we sould keep whole cell selected as the 6th step while executing the command.):
+  7. Now all labels of the design should be removed by typing the following instruction in the `tkcon` (**NOTE** that we sould keep whole cell selected as the 6th step while executing the command.):

   ```
   %erase label